Masters in Public Health (MPH)

 Why Earn an MPH degree?

-LECOM has developed the Master in Public Health (MPH) distance education program to fill the need for exceptionally prepared public healthcare administrators to serve U.S. Populations.
+LECOM has developed the Master in Public Health (MPH) distance education program to fill the need for exceptionally prepared public healthcare administrators to serve U.S. Populations especially in times of crisis, pandemic and rapid change.

 Public health promotes and protects the health of people and the communities where they live, learn, work and play.